SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 	package: 'Champollion-Tests'
 ```

-This class will, until a change is imperative, host all our test methods.
+This class will host our test methods.

 #### Preparing the Scenarios